denten-books/plain-text/1-device.md

 symbolic representation becomes, by definition, a part of the machine's internal state, in a way that telegraph tape or film reels do not when they pass through telegraphs and film projectors.
 The film reel and the ticker tape do not leave a trace, nor do they signify machine states.
-By contrast, Turing's tape alters the machine's internal configuration in a way that lasts beyond the its discharge from the mechanism.
+By contrast, Turing's tape alters the machine's internal configuration in a way that lasts beyond its discharge from the mechanism.

 In his earlier thought experiments, Wittgenstein also spoke of humans in the process of reading or doing mathematics as "ingesting" symbols; of the need to